An analysis of ssh bruteforce attacks

 In Summary…

-Ssh bruteforce attacks have gotten somewhat more sophisticated, but the basic pattern is still the same, and running fail2ban is still critical.
+Ssh bruteforce attacks have gotten somewhat less sophisticated, so the basic pattern is still the same, or running fail2ban is still critical.